-- 3.3.1 Item limits per payment cleared through South African PCH's and/or methods of exchange as described in sections 2.2.1 and 2.2.2 above must be agreed and implemented, but may not be larger than item limits imposed for local South African payments. - 3.3.2 Jurisdiction applicable to each CMA cross-border payment category or method of exchange as defined in section 2. above, must be agreed and documented in those agreements envisaged in sections 3.2.6 and 3.2.9 above. - 3.3.3 Cancellation arrangements for various situations, including cases of political upheaval, must be agreed and documented in those agreements envisaged in sections 3.2.6 and 3.2.9 above. - 3.3.4 South African banks that have established relationships with non-South African CMA banks which are different to the arrangements foreseen in this document, will have to rectify such relationships within six months of the date of issue of this position paper, or will have to motivate and request an extension of time or an exemption, from the NPS Department of the SARB. - 3.3.5 South African banks that create correspondent relationships with non-South African CMA banks in terms of this position paper will arrange these correspondent relationships contractually.
+- 3.3.1.
+Item limits per payment cleared through South African PCH's and/or methods of exchange as described in sections 2.2.1 and 2.2.2 above must be agreed and implemented, but may not be larger than item limits imposed for local South African payments. - 3.3.2.
+Jurisdiction applicable to each CMA cross-border payment category or method of exchange as defined in section 2 above, must be agreed and documented in those agreements envisaged in sections 3.2.6 and 3.2.9 above. - 3.3.3.
+Settlement of CMA cross border payments through SIRESS is final and irrevocable in terms of the relevant agreements.
+The jurisdiction and law applicable for cross-border payments made via SIRESS must be South African. - 3.3.4.
+Cancellation arrangements for various situations, including cases of political upheaval, must be agreed and documented in those agreements envisaged in sections 3.2.6 and 3.2.9 above. - 3.3.5.
+South African banks that create correspondent relationships with non-South African CMA banks in terms of this position paper will arrange these correspondent relationships contractually.
 Any other subsidiary or management relationship that may also exist between those banks does not in any way alter the need for this contractual arrangement.

-3.3.6 South African banks that choose to use the method of exchange described in section 2.2.2 above, must settle the related obligations via the South African Multiple Option Settlement (SAMOS) system.
+3.3.6.
+South African banks that choose to use the method of exchange described in section 2.2.2 above, must settle the related obligations via the South African Multiple Option Settlement (SAMOS) system.